 If you need to flush a toilet while the running water is off at home, here’s how to do it, and what to watch out for.

-Use any bucket or container to fetch water from a nearby source (a swimming pool, a stream, pond, etc..) and fill the toilet tank up until the water almost reaches the top of the overflow tube as shown.
+3. Using the spout on the water container, fill the toilet tank up until the water almost reaches the top of the overflow tube as shown.

-Note: Most modern efficient toilets only require about 1.5 gallons (or less) of water to flush the toilet effectively.
+Note: Most modern efficient toilets only require about 1.5 or 2 gallons (or less) of water to flush the toilet effectively.
 Older toilets may require several gallons or more.

-This is one of the important reasons why you should ALWAYS keep a supply of emergency water in your home.
+This is one of the many important reasons why you should ALWAYS keep a supply of emergency water in your home.
 You can store water in purpose-made containers for long term storage, and use it as an emergency supply for drinking water or even for flushing your toilet ðŸ˜‰

-For example, this container will get you between 2 and 4 flushes, depending on toilet:
+For example, the container that I listed above (5.5 gallons) will get you between 2 and 4 flushes, depending on the toilet.